allthingstalk/nodejs-client-examples/intel/troubleshooting.md

   - systemctl restart xdk-daemon

 ## Can't connect via daemon
-Your host machine changed IP address and it's not in the whitelist
+Your host machine changed IP address and it's not in the white list

   - xdk-whitelist --list
   - xdk-whitelist --add <Your ip address>